 In order to comply with the requirements of Section 218.391 of the Florida Statutes, the following procedures are outlined for selection of firms or individuals to provide Auditing Services and for the negotiation of such contracts.

-For audits required under Chapter 190 of the Florida Statutes but not meeting the thresholds of Chapter 218 of the Florida Statutes, the District need not follow these procedures but may proceed with the selection of a firm or individual to provide Auditing Services and for the negotiation of such contracts in the manner the Board determines is in the best interests of the District.
+(1) Definitions.

-- (1) Definitions. - (a) "Auditing Services" means those services within the scope of the practice of a certified public accounting firm licensed under Chapter 473 of the Florida Statutes, and qualified to conduct audits in accordance with government auditing standards as adopted by the Florida Board of Accountancy. - (b) "Committee" means the auditor selection committee appointed by the Board as described in section (2) of this Rule. - (2) Establishment of Auditor Selection Committee.
-Prior to a public announcement under section (4) of this Rule that Auditing Services are required, the Board shall establish an auditor selection committee ("Committee"), the primary purpose of which is to assist the Board in selecting an auditor to conduct the annual financial audit required by Section 218.39 of the Florida Statutes.
-The Committee shall include at least three individuals, at least one of which must also be a member of the Board.
-The establishment and selection of the Committee must be conducted at a publicly noticed and held meeting of the Board.
-The Chairperson of the Committee must be a member of the Board.
-An employee, a chief executive officer, or a chief financial officer of the District may not serve as a member of the Committee; provided however such individual may serve the Committee in an advisory capacity. - (3) Establishment of Minimum Qualifications and Evaluation Criteria.
+- (a) "Auditing Services" means those services within the scope of the practice of a certified public accounting firm licensed under Chapter 473 of the Florida Statutes, and qualified to conduct audits in accordance with government auditing standards as adopted by the Florida Board of Accountancy. - (b) "Committee" means the audit selection committee appointed by the Board as described in section (2) of this Rule. - (2) Establishment of Audit Committee.
+Prior to a public announcement under section (4) of this Rule that Auditing Services are required, the Board shall establish an audit selection committee ("Committee"), the primary purpose of which is to assist the Board in selecting an auditor to conduct the annual financial audit required by Section 218.39 of the Florida Statutes.
+The Committee should include at least three individuals, some or all of whom may also serve as members of the Board.
+The establishment and selection of the Committee must be conducted at a publicly noticed and held meeting of the Board. - (3) Establishment of Minimum Qualifications and Evaluation Criteria.
 Prior to a public announcement under section (4) of this Rule that Auditing Services are required, the Committee shall meet at a publicly noticed meeting to establish minimum qualifications and factors to use for the evaluation of Auditing Services to be provided by a certified public accounting firm licensed under Chapter 473 of the Florida Statutes, and qualified to conduct audits in accordance with government auditing standards as adopted by the Florida Board of Accountancy. - (a) Minimum Qualifications.
-In order to be eligible to submit a proposal, a firm must, at all relevant times including the time of receipt of the proposal by the District:
+In order to be eligible to submit a proposal, a firm must, at all relevant times including the time of receipt of the proposal by the District: - (i) Hold all required applicable federal licenses in good standing, if any; - (ii) Hold all required applicable state professional licenses in good standing; - (iii) Hold a current and active Florida corporate charter or be authorized to do business in the State of Florida in accordance with

-- (i) Hold all required applicable state professional licenses in good standing; - (ii) Hold all required applicable federal licenses in good standing, if any; - (iii) Hold a current and active Florida corporate charter or be authorized to do business in the State of Florida in accordance with Chapter 607 of the Florida Statutes, if the proposer is a corporation; and - (iv) Meet any pre-qualification requirements established by the Committee and set forth in the RFP or other specifications.
+Chapter 607 of the Florida Statutes, if the proposer is a corporation; and

+(iv) Meet any pre-qualification requirements established by the Committee and set forth in the RFP or other specifications.